 The Parallel-fed Auto-transformer.
 To avoid the effect of the grid leak and to obtain an increase in amplification, the parallel-fed auto-transformer has been introduced.
-This is combination R.C. and transformer coupling, a resistance being included in the first anode circuit; a coupling condenser is used to feed the impulses to an auto - transformer, which steps up the impulses to the grid (Fig. 254).
+This is a combination of R.C. and transformer coupling, a resistance being included in the first anode circuit; a coupling condenser i s used to feed the impulses to an auto - transwhich former, steps up the impulses to the grid (Fig. 254).
 With this method of coupling the condenser should be as large as possible, say 2 mfds. or so, to get straightline amplification, but to get an improved response from a circuit or speaker which is deficient in bass the condenser may be made smaller, so as to make the coupling a resonant circuit and so give a bass "boost."
 The disadvantage here is the anode resistance again, in view of the high initial H.T. required.
+It should now be obvious from the foregoing remarks that an efficient choke in the anode circuit, and a choke in place of the grid leak retaining the coupling condenser should result in good quality and high amplification, and this method is known as the impedance-coupled circuit (Fig. 255).
+There is only one commercial form of this coupling on the market.
+The anode impedance must have a high inductance with a low D.C. resistance, and the grid impedance must also be designed in conjunction with the anode impedance, with which it is in parallel, as explained above.

-Fig. 254.-The Resistance-fed Auto-transformer arrangement.
+FIG. 204.-The Kesistance-fed Auto-transformer arrangement.